PhotonicGluon/RetDec-Config-Patch/README.md

 This will perform the necessary checks before implementing the patch.

+Once the patch is activated, you can use `retdec-decompiler` as per normal.
+The only difference is that the `--config` option works properly now.

 ### Deactivating the Patch

 If you want to deactivate the patch, run